Why Do I Need SEO?

-PPC is good for initial lead generation and brand awareness when used CPM (you pay for 1000 impressions/views) rather than CPC (you pay for each click).
+PPC is good for initial lead generation and brand awareness when used CPM (you pay for 1000 impressions/views) on display network rather than CPC (you pay for each click).

 How Does SEO Save Money?